mushkevych/scheduler/README.md

 Synergy Scheduler
 =========

+Synergy Scheduler tracks its history to 2011.
+It is a production-grade Job Scheduling System, used for triggering simple jobs and orchestrate execution of complex interdependent data processing clusters.

+Synergy Scheduler utilizes Rabbit MQ to communicate with its subsidiaries, so it is a good choice for deployments where part of the system  is remote or machine/location dependent.

 Synergy Scheduler is supervising triggering and life-cycle of two types of jobs:

 - cron-like jobs govern by timer.
 They are known to the system as *free-run*
 - *managed* jobs that are govern by state machine.
 Such jobs could have multiple dependencies on other jobs

-Here, **job** corresponds to any system process (for example: Python process, Hadoop map-reduce job, etc) that is started and monitored by Synergy Scheduler means.
+Here, "job" corresponds to an execution of any system process (for example: Python process, Hadoop map-reduce job, etc) with a set of particular arguments, started and monitored by the Scheduler means.

-Synergy Scheduler hosts multiple **state-machines**.
-Each process is allowed to chose its governing state machine, that supervises job's life-cycle: from *STATE_EMBRYO* thru *STATE_IN_PROGRESS* and *STATE_FINAL_RUN* to *STATE_PROCESSED* (or *STATE_SKIPPED* in case of a failure).
-Most likely that multiple **tasks** (or unit_of_work) will be issued during job's life-span.
-They also have multiple states and cover task life-cycle: from state *STATE_REQUESTED* thru *STATE_IN_PROGRESS* to either *STATE_PROCESSED* or *STATE_CANCELED* or *STATE_INVALID*.
+Each process registered within the Synergy Scheduler could chose state machine to govern its execution.

-Synergy Scheduler hides all of this complexity from the user under its hood.
-In most cases, user would have to write an actual job, register it in the context, define its triggering frequency to be able to run the job under the Synergy Scheduler.
+To start using Synergy Scheduler user would have to write an actual job, register it in the context and define its triggering frequency.

 License: